MitchPierias/advanced-eos-examples/05_Deferred-Transactions/README.md

 ```

 **Executing the transaction**
 Now we're ready to publish the deferred transaction by sending it to the blockchain.
-Sending a deferred transaction requires both a `uint64_t sender_id` to reference the transaction, and an `account_name payer` which will provide the funds to store the delayed transaction until it's run.
+Sending a deferred transaction requires both a `uint64_t sender_id` to reference the transaction, and an `account_name payer` which will provide the RAM to store our delayed transaction until it's executed.
 ```
 tx.send(sender_id, payer);
 ```